- Active Clients

 - About Us

-After a 60 day break in employment, a retired member, other than a member receiving disability retirement benefits, may be employed by Oklahoma public schools and still receive monthly retirement benefits, but earnings from such employment is limited based on your age and how long you've been retired.
-There are no restrictions on employment with a private business, the federal government or governmental entities in Oklahoma when the employment is not in an education-related capacity.
+After a 60 day break in employment, a retired member, other than a member receiving disability retirement benefits, may be employed by Oklahoma public eductation entities and still receive monthly retirement benefits.
+Earnings from such employment is limited based on your age at retirement and how long you've been retired.
+Employment during the 60-day break will cause the forfeiture of all retirement benefits received during this period.
+In addition to the 60 day break in employment, IRS regulations require a true separation from employment for TRS members to receive retirement benefits in good faith.
+Pre-arranged employment agreements between retiring members of TRS and their previous employers are not considered a good-faith separation.
+Such a retirement is considered a sham retirement (IRS terms) and could affect the qualified tax status of TRS.
+There are no restrictions on employment with a private business, private school, the federal government or governmental entities in Oklahoma when the employment is not in an Oklahoma public education-related capacity.

 Effective July 1, 2008, a retiree who is employed in any capacity by a public school or in an education-related capacity for an agency of the state of Oklahoma, is limited to the following earnings amount per calendar year: